tawanaj/tawanaj.github.io/_posts/2024-07-04-issa-throwback.markdown

 > How am I doing today?
 What brought me joy?
 Why did I retaliate this way?
 Why is this making me so irritated?

 #### 2. Speak to that younger self of yours <br>
-Often times our behavior has nothing to do with who we are right now but who we were. **Learn how to acknowledge that younger part of you.** My therapist would be immensely proud right now, if she was reading this.
+Often times our behavior has nothing to do with who we are right now but who we were. **Learn how to acknowledge that younger part of you.** If she was reading this, my therapist would be immensely proud right now.

 #### 3. Make space <br>
 Make space for your emotions.
 Don't just set your feelings by the way side and hope like hell everything turns out ok.
 Acknowledge where you are and what has happened.
 And sit with whatever comes up.
 Like a wave, **let it smash over you**, knowing that you are strong enough to get up again.
 And again like a wave, the emotion doesn't have to take you out because you are making space to feel it.`But the only way through, is through.` You have to feel it.